Live from the Southern Command in sunny South Florida.

 The stimulus didn't work.

-Particularly low information people believe that everybody's intentions are good.
+Particularly low-information people believe that everybody's intentions are good.

 You've heard that.

-At least they're trying, at least they care about people.
+At least they care about people.

 You don't.